weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/trouble-shooting-dashboard.md

 kubectl apply -n sock-shop -f "https://github.com/microservices-demo/microservices-demo/blob/master/deploy/kubernetes/complete-demo.yaml?raw=true"
 ~~~

-<h3 id="setup-troubleshooting-dashboard-with-weave-scope-a-name-kubernetes-a-set-up-a-kubernetes-cluster-a-name-view-browser-a-viewing-the-sock-shop-in-your-browser"><a name="view-browser"></a>Viewing the Sock Shop in Your Browser</h3>
+<h3 id="deploying-the-app-to-production-on-kubernetes-set-up-a-kubernetes-cluster-viewing-the-sock-shop-in-your-browser">Viewing the Sock Shop in Your Browser</h3>

 You can then find the port that the [NodePort feature of services](/docs/user-guide/services/) allocated for the front-end service by running: